Venezuela's ex-oil boss under investigation for graft

 Without specifically mentioning Ramirez, Maduro said last week that "anyone who becomes corrupt is a traitor."

-Oil minister Manuel Quevedo, a former general installed to replace both Del Pino and Martinez, told reporters at an OPEC meeting last week that Venezuela's oil production was being sabotaged as a prelude to a coup.
+Oil minister Manuel Quevedo, a former general installed to replace both Del Pino and Martinez, told reporters at a recent OPEC meeting that Venezuela's oil production was being sabotaged as a prelude to a coup.

-Venezuela, teetering on the brink of a full-blown default on its massive debt, has the world's biggest reserves of oil.
+Venezuela, pummelled by US sanctions and teetering on the brink of a full-blown default on its massive debt, has the world's biggest proven reserves of oil.

 But because of endemic corruption and a chronic lack of investment, the OPEC member's oil production is falling sharply.